zbowang/BeamerTheme/README.md

 Comparing with the previous outerthemes, I modified more after loading the built-in `sidebar` outertheme which I am not quite satisfied with.
 However, it may bring some side effect such as complict with Chinese and some settings of layout.
 But we can play with it well in most cases.

-Here are the setting of this theme which is kind of different from before.
+Here is the usage of this theme which is kind of different from before.

 ```
 \documentclass[aspectratio=169]{beamer}